cagostino/npc-studio/README.md

 </p>

-# npc-studio
+# NPC Studio

-The AI application for Agent development.

-NPC studio is electron-based frontend with a python flask backend.
+The desktop application purpose built to take advantage of the capabilities of AI agents.
+NPC Studio lets users build AI agents, interact with them, and orchestrate them in complex workflows or jobs.,
+- NPC Studio stores your messages, screenshots, commands, and more in a local database so you don't have to re-learn or re-discover things anymore.
+- Using your AI agents and preferences, NPC Studio can extract facts from your messages and use them to build a knowledge graph that you can search or that your agents can search when responding to inquiries.

 ## Getting Started

-Before getting started with development, ensure that you have the following installed
+NPC studio is electron-based frontend with a python flask backend that mainly connects your system to the npcsh library, which in turn lets it make use of AI capabilities and other resources.
+To begin, ensure that you have the following installed
 - [npcsh](https://github.com/cagostino/npcsh)
 - node+npm
 - ollama (if you plan to rely on local models)

 ```bash
 git clone https://github.com/cagostino/npc-studio.git